-Most common neurological manifestations in our cohort included axial and appendicular hypotonia (17/17) accompanied by gait ataxia (11/11), hyporeflexia of the lower limbs (13/17) and dysarthria (6/8).
-Autonomic dysfunction, e.g. temperature instability (3/14), and hyperhidrosis (2/14) were noticed in a subset of cases (5/15).
+The most common neurological manifestations in our cohort included axial and appendicular hypotonia (17/17) accompanied by gait ataxia (11/11), hyporeflexia of the lower limbs (13/17), and dysarthria (6/8).
+Autonomic dysfunction, for example, temperature instability (3/14) and hyperhidrosis (2/14) were noticed in a subset of cases (5/15).
 Four individuals were reported to have impaired pain sensation (4/16).
-Febrile seizures were found in P1 as well as P10; P13, P14 and P15 were reported to have medically-refractory epilepsy and a peripheral neuropathy was diagnosed in P6.
-Hearing impairment (3/13)

-and visual impairment (5/12) were present in a subset.
-The constellation of central respiratory dysregulation, dysphagia, and neuromuscular-derived respiratory insufficiency was common, resulting in central nocturnal (8/13) and/or daytime (5/16) hypoventilation, dysphagia (9/17) and impaired clearance of secretions.
-This was complicated by recurrent respiratory infections (14/15), aspiration events (10/15), gastroesophageal reflux disease (9/15) and necessitated non-invasive positive pressure ventilation (i.e. nocturnal BiPAP) (2/13), and utilization of gastrostomy tubes (6/11) in a subset.
-Airway malformation such as laryngeal cleft or laryngomalacia were identified in a subset (4/17).
-Five individuals (5/15) were reported to have chronic and significant constipation.
+Febrile seizures were found in P1 as well as P10; P13, P14, and P15 were reported to have medically refractory epilepsy and peripheral neuropathy was diagnosed in P6.
+Hearing impairment (3/13) and visual impairment (5/12) were present in a subset.
+The constellation of central respiratory dysregulation, dysphagia, and neuromuscular-derived respiratory insufficiency was common, resulting in central nocturnal (8/13) and/or daytime (5/16) hypoventilation, dysphagia (9/17), and impaired clearance of secretions.
+This was complicated by recurrent respiratory infections (14/ 15), aspiration events (10/15), gastroesophageal reflux disease (9/ 15), necessitated noninvasive positive pressure ventilation (i.e., nocturnal BiPAP) (2/13), and utilization of gastrostomy tubes (6/11) in a subset.
+Airway malformation, such as laryngeal cleft or laryngomalacia, was identified in a subset (4/17).
+Five individuals (5/15)were reported to have chronic and significant constipation.

-Clinical manifestations of previously reported individuals are summarized in File S2.
+Clinical manifestations of previously reported individuals are summarized in Supporting Information File S2.
 One case (Covone et al., 2016) was excluded from further analysis since the variant c.2050C>G, p.(Leu684Val) was classified as likely benign according to ACMG criteria.
-In summary, manifestations shared by the majority of all 27 individuals include: Global development delay and intellectual disability (26/26, 100%), muscular hypotonia (27/27, 100%), hyporeflexia of the lower limbs (22/27, 83%) and gait ataxia (19/19, 100%).
-Peripheral neuropathy, dysarthria and abnormal facial features were found in 9/12 (75%), 12/14 (86%) and 19/25 (76%) of individuals with sufficient data available.
-Recurrent respiratory infections (23/25, 92%), gastroesophageal reflux in infancy (18/25, 72%) and nocturnal hypoventilation (12/17, 71%) affected most individuals.
+In summary, manifestations shared by the majority of all 27 individuals include Global development delay and intellectual disability (26/26, 100%), muscular hypotonia (27/27, 100%), hyporeflexia of the lower limbs (22/27, 83%), and gait ataxia (19/19, 100%).
+Peripheral neuropathy, dysarthria, and abnormal facial features were found in 9/12 (75%), 12/14 (86%), and 19/25 (76%) of individuals with sufficient data available (Table 1).
+Recurrent respiratory infections (23/25, 92%), gastroesophageal reflux in infancy (18/25, 72%), and nocturnal hypoventilation (12/17, 71%) affected most individuals.

-Brain Imaging and EEG
+3.9 | Brain imaging and EEG

-Review of 16 brain MRI studies from our cohort (Figure 3 and Figure S4) and a review of reported cases in the literature defined a thin corpus callosum as a common feature (11/21, 52%).
-Additional findings in a subset of individuals included mild ventriculomegaly (often asymmetric colpocephaly), delayed myelination and diffuse cerebral atrophy.
+A review of 16 brains' MRI studies from our cohort (Figures 3 and S4) and a review of reported cases in the literature defined a thin corpus callosum as a common feature (11/21, 52%).
+Additional findings in a subset of individuals included mild ventriculomegaly (often asymmetric colpocephaly), delayed myelination, and diffuse cerebral atrophy.
 EEG (electroencephalogram) was abnormal in four cases (4/15, 27%), but no specific pattern was reported.

-DISCUSSION
+4 | DISCUSSION